abdulbadii/rename_batch_emulated_PCRE/README.md

 But the latter will also rename /c/usr/bin/hello/world/world001 to /c/usr/bin/hello/world/worldxxx1  if any such exist

 DISCLAIMER:
-It's been tested sucessfully but not exhaustively.
+It was sucessfully tested but not exhaustively.
 It's just provided "as is".
 Do on your own risk, you'd better back up the data first.
 No guarantee for perfect accuracy and no warranty for data loss and damage.